criticalhittech/xamright/README.md

 __Windows__

-Visual Studio 2017 is the primary development platform.
-While you can do your development in VS 2019, XamRight production builds use VS 2017 in order to be able to be used as a VS 2017 extension.
-This means that in the end you can't take dependencies on any language feature not available in VS 2017.
+Since XamRight is compatible with both Visual Studio 2019 and 2022, both may be used for development.
+However no language dependencies can be taken that aren't supported by Visual Studio 2019.

 __Mac__

-Visual Studio Mac 2019 is the development environment, but see notes above about not using new language features.
+Visual Studio for Mac 2022 support for extensions is still in development.
+Substantial rework was needed between Visual Studio for Mac 2019 and 2022, unfortunately, and that is not yet complete.

 ## Component Overview ##